volodkaly/jQueryCalendar/README.md

 Potentially dangerous symbols (<>'"&/) are filtered from the user input, making the application safe to use.
 Spaces are trimmed from the input for convinience.

+Design is highly responsive depending on the window width.

 //////////////////////////////////////////////////////////////////////////